mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Destroy a friendly minion to turn its space into Exhuming Sand.

 name:     Auroras Tears
-text:     This turn, your General gains +2 Attack for every equipped artifact.
+text:     This turn, your General gains +2⚔️ for every equipped artifact.

 name:     Blindscorch
-text:     Lower a minion's Attack to 0 until your next turn.
+text:     Lower a minion's ⚔️ to 0 until your next turn.
           **Echo**

 name:     Decension
-text:     Give an enemy minion -2 Attack until your next turn.
+text:     Give an enemy minion -2⚔️ until your next turn.

 name:     Droplift
 text:     Steal a random artifact from the enemy General and equip it.

 name:     Equality Constraint
-text:     Any minion's Health becomes equal to its Attack.
+text:     Any minion's ❤️ becomes equal to its ⚔️.

 name:     Iron Dervish
 text: